Loading...

 Add Cinnamon

 Sprinkle some cinnamon into your smoothie.
-Cinnamon is known to have a positive effect on blood sugar regulation.
+Cinnamon can help regulate blood sugar levels.

 Stay Hydrated